 International Mother Language Day Paragraph 200 Words For Class 9 10

-International Mother Language Day is a day of great significance for us as Bangladeshis.
-It is observed every year on February 21 to honor the Language Movement of 1952.
-On this day, we remember the brave souls who sacrificed their lives for the right to speak Bangla.
-They were not afraid to fight for their mother tongue, even when it meant standing against oppression.
-Their sacrifice reminds us how important our language and culture are.
+International Mother Language Day is a day of great importance for the people of Bangladesh.
+Every year on February 21, we observe this day to honor the Language Movement of 1952.
+It reminds us of the brave individuals who gave their lives to protect our right to speak Bangla.
+These martyrs were not afraid to stand against injustice, and their sacrifice shows how valuable our mother tongue is to our identity and culture.

 International Mother Language Day Paragraph 150 Words For Class 6 7 8